senseiwells/ServerReplay/README.md

 ### Configuring

-After you boot the server a new file will be generated in the path ``./config/ServerReplay/config.json``, by default it should look like:
+After you boot the server a new file will be generated in the path ``./config/ServerReplay/config.json``, by default, it should look like:

 ```json
 {